 You have probably been very busy making money and providing for the family.
 Nobody blames you for that.
 But now, you’re locked in at home but still spending more time on your phone?
 Put that down and take this opportunity to build a good relationship with the family.
 Play with the kids.
 When was the last time you had real fun with them without disturbance or rushing?
 Perhaps the virus is teaching us to take life easy and focus on what really matters.

 Technology often gets a bad name these days.
 Fake news and people trying to cause unnecessary panic is the reason why I only trust news shared on my VPharma family Viber group and not on Facebook.
 Our new world is one of total connectivity, with all of its germy entanglements.
-At times like this, we see the importance of being able to connect and stay updated.
+At times like this, we see the importance of being able to connect and stay updated with the right information.
 We are currently secluded from the potential spread of germs but not separated from our learning.

 We watch the news and see the truth.
-We cannot fully separate ourselves despite our best efforts.
-While endlessly tuned in to Facebook and online news, connectivity is not an enemy but an ally.
+Simply, we cannot fully separate ourselves despite our best efforts.
+Knowing that most of us are always tuned in to Facebook and online news, connectivity is not an enemy but an ally.
 Ultimately, it’s what will get us out of this mess too.

 Technology can separate us, distract us and instill fear in us.
 It can feel like its own prison, but it can bring us together too.